nightmode/feri/docs/multilingual.md

 "message": {
-    "fileChangedTooRecently"  : "{file} was changed too recently, ignoring.", "includesNewer"           : "{extension} include(s) newer than destination file.", "missingSourceToDestTasks": "Missing config.map.sourceToDestTasks for the following file types:", "listeningOnPort"         : "{software} listening on port {port}.", "usingConfigFile"         : "Using {file} file.",
+    "fileChangedTooRecently"  : "{file} was changed too recently, ignoring.", "includesNewer"           : "{extension} include(s) newer than destination file.", "listeningOnPort"         : "{software} listening on port {port}.", "missingSourceHelp"       : "Check your folders for existing projects or run \"feri --init\" to start a new project.", "missingSourceToDestTasks": "Missing config.map.sourceToDestTasks for the following file types:", "usingConfigFile"         : "Using {file} file.",
     "watchRefreshed"          : "{software} refreshed.",
     "watchingDirectory"       : "Watching {directory} for changes."